indietyp/git-102/src/01-commands/01-manipulate.md

 ## `git commit --amend`

 The `git commit --amend` command can be used to change the last commit.
-It can be used to:
+This includes:

 * Change the commit message
 * Add (or remove) files to the last commit
 * Change the content of files in the last commit

 Common options for the `git commit --amend` command are:

 * `-m <message>`: Change the commit message
 * `--no-edit`: Do not change the commit message
 * `--allow-empty`: Allow an empty commit